Painting an ABS-PC Computer Case

 ABS is slowly attacked by aliphatic solvents and quickly by aromatics.

 May I suggest you: 1.
-Clean the surface to be painted, alcohol or Acetone [linked by editor to product info at Amazon].
+Clean the surface to be painted, alcohol or Acetone [affil. link to product info on Amazon].
 2. Cover the parts you don't want painted 3.
 Get a can of spray paint, automotive type which contains solvent (so that it will 'bite' into the ABS) and spray away.
 OK?

 You don't need, shouldn't need any primer.
 The number of coats depends on how long you spray onto it, doesn't it?